paritoshshirodkar/Delivery-Request-Notification-System/README.md

 # Implementation Description

 #### Observer Pattern
-For this assignment I have used the Observer Pattern.
+For this project I have used the Observer Pattern.
 Since the main task was to update all types of Drivers i.e. Taxi and Van Drivers with the Delivery Request, this pattern seemed the most appropriate.
 Here, the Subject is the delivery request at the shop and the different type of Drivers are the Observers.

 For simplicity I have separated the classes and interfaces into two packages - Observable and Observer.